My Germany: 33 (of 51) UNESCO WH Sites

 Bremen Roland (Bremer Roland)

 Built in 1404 AD/CE, the Roland statue in Bremen’s market square is associated with the 8th-century AD/CE Frankish leader and Margrave of Brittany, a paladin of Charlemagne’s imperial court.
 The statue was built to represent rights and privileges associated with the free imperial city of Bremen.
 The Old City Hall (out of frame to the right) saw its start as Gothic in the early 15th-century with Renaissance style renovations in the early 17th-century.
-Bremen’s City Hall and Roland statue have been a UNESCO World Heritage Site since 2004.
+Bremen’s City Hall and Roland statue were inscribed in 2004 as UNESCO World Heritage Site.

 Cologne Cathedral (Kölner Dom)

 In silhouette after sunset, the twin-spired Cathedral and the adjacent Hohenzollern Bridge are the best-known landmarks for the city of Cologne.
 Taking over 630 years for construction, the cathedral includes among its important religious treasures: sculptures, stained glass, and a reliquary and shrine to the Three Wise Men.
-The Kölner Dom (Cologne Cathedral) has been inscribed as UNESCO World Heritage Site since 1996.
+The Kölner Dom (Cologne Cathedral) was inscribed in 1996 by UNESCO as World Heritage Site.

 “Clear economical lines, and transparent glass corners.”
 We take for granted how we see much of the basics of 21st-century design and architecture derived from the Bauhaus movement in early 20th-century Germany.
 Simpler and less-ornate meant cleaner lines, and the idea an entire building wall could consist of (supported and reinforced) glass, let alone having a building’s corner be glass instead of solid wood, brick, or plaster were ideas big, revolutionary, and perhaps a little heretical against accepted architecture.
 Design and form, form and function, and functionally designed architecture were all to be created and stand independently of class or economic status.
-The Bauhaus Dessau building was inscribed as UNESCO World Heritage in 1996.
+The Bauhaus Dessau building was part of the 1996 inscription as UNESCO World Heritage Site.